 The pay-per-event pricing model gives key flexibility on different levels:

 Payments only for outcomes

-No matter how many users were involved, distance they traveled, or touchpoints they used; each onsite event will always be the same price.
-An event may need involvement of multiple users in achieving a resolution.
+No matter how many users were involved, the distance they traveled, or the touchpoints they used; each onsite event will always be the same price.
+An event may need the involvement of multiple users in achieving a resolution.

 However, in this kind of pricing model, the number of users that are involved and the time spent in the solution process does not affect the final price.
 Here, the service provider is charged only for the actual number of dispatch events completed.

 Improvements in cash flow

 With a subscription-based model in place, the monthly price is set on the basis of a fixed-price agreement.
 In the pay-per-event model, the monthly expenses depend on the number of events that have been resolved.

 Due to a standard event price, monthly field service operations can savings of around 50%.
 This helps remove snags in the cash flow as billing only takes place after real events have taken place.